The Dr Jenni Clinic Ltd –

 6.1 You have the right to cancel your appointment at any time prior to it.
 You may do so by notifying us in writing or calling The Dr Jenni Clinic during opening hours.
 In some circumstances we may charge you cancellation fees, as detailed below.

-6.2 If you cancel your appointment within 48 hours of the scheduled time, you will be charged 10 % of the full cost of your appointment.
+6.2 If you cancel your appointment prior to 48 hours of the scheduled time, you will be charged 10 % of the full cost of your appointment.
 If you cancel within 48 hours of the scheduled start time, you will be charged 50 % of the full cost of your appointment.

 6.3 If, for any reason, you are unable to pay for your appointment at the time of booking, it will only be held for a period of 24 hours to enable payment to be paid.
 If payment is not made within that period, the appointment will be released for potential booking by another person.